Promise of the Witch-King

 Promise of the Witch-King is book 2 of the Forgotten Realms trilogy The Sellswords.
-Book 1 was originally part of the Drizzt line of novels and has now been re-released with some short stories making up for the gap in time.
+Book 1 was originally part of the Drizzt line of novels and was later re-released with some short stories making up for the gap in time.

 The book details the adventures of Artemis Entreri the assassin and Jarlaxle the drow, formerly of House Baenre, with two new companions: the ghost of a powerful lich called the Witch-King, and an oath-bound knight.